hburden/DAT255/README.md

   - Interaction with stakeholders
 - Best practices for new tools and technologies
 - Reflection on the relationship between *prototype*, *process* and *stakeholder value*
-- Relation to Lego exercise, literature or guest lectures
+- Relation to literature or guest lectures
-- Comments to D2
+- Comments to D1 and D2

 Each part worth 3 points has an allocation strategy where 0 represents failed delivery, 1 equals major remarks, 2 signifies minor remarks and 3 no remarks.

 Reflection is here defined as *“assessment of what is in relation to what might or should be and includes feedback designed to reduce the gap”* (R. Smith.
 Formative Evaluation and the Scholarship of Teaching and Learning. *New Directions for Teaching and Learning*, vol. 88, 2001, pp. 51-62).
 This means that you should describe the situation as it is, what you would like it to be as well as a realistic way to get there.